Skip to main content

 TIP

 When you author a new language skill, review the corresponding instruction files to ensure they do not contradict each other.
-A mismatch creates a generate-then-flag loop where Copilot writes code that the review agent immediately flags.
+A mismatch creates a generate-then-flag loop where Copilot writes code that the review perspective immediately flags.

 Authoring a Custom Skill